owasp-modsecurity/ModSecurity-nginx/README.md

 ## Providing Patches

-We prefer to have your patch within the GtiHub infrastructure to facilitate our review work, and our QA integration.
+We prefer to have your patch within the GitHub infrastructure to facilitate our review work, and our QA integration.
 GitHub provides an excellent documentation on how to perform “Pull Requests”.
 More information available
 here: https://help.github.com/articles/using-pull-requests/